lateefwalana/AIOPs-Diploma/README.md

 # AIOPs-Diploma
-The repo is for notes, diploma in AIOps from al-nafi
+This repo is for notes, diploma in AIOps from al-nafi

 ## Lets learn Linux
 ## rhel services